thangarajvisolve/Sample/README.markdown

 NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format`

-**3.1.1** Start the` blood pressure publisher shell script` on the other terminal , once multiple publishers need to publish the topic using the following command
+**3.1.1** Multiple publishers need to publish the data on the topic use the following command with the options

         $./bp-pub.sh --